跳到主要内容

 12.2.1 The TCP Service Model

-TCP provide a connection-oriented, reliable, byte streaming service.
+TCP provides a connection-oriented, reliable, byte streaming service.

-• Connection-oriented: Two endpoint have to establish a TCP connection before exchange data.
+• Connection-oriented: Two endpoints have to establish a TCP connection before exchanging data.

-• Byte streaming: Each endpoint individually choose write or read extent.
+• Byte streaming: Each endpoint individually chooses write or read extent.

 12.2.2 Reliability in TCP